 SWOONFEST25 NIGHT TWO :

-SWOONFEST highlights experimental musical practices across genre lines and celebrates the dynamic ecosystem of the avant garde in new york city.
+Since its first edition in 2023, SWOONFEST highlights experimental musical practices across genre lines and celebrates the dynamic ecosystem of the avant garde in new york city.
 SWOONFEST25 spans drone, video art, punk, free improvisation, ritual, and folk music to weave an eclectic tapestry of genre-defying experimental music.

 Night One: